-The represented survey information is accurate as of the date of publication or referenced date of source data.
-Hydrographic survey data is subject to change rapidly due to several factors including but not limited to dredging activity and natural shoaling and scouring processes.
-The U. S. Army Corps of Engineers accepts no responsibility for changes in the hydrographic conditions which develop after the date of publication.
+The represented survey formation is accurate as of the date of publication or referenced date of source data.
+Hydrographic survey data is subject to change ra idly due to several factors including but not ivity and natural shoaling and scouring processes. limited to dredging a s of Engineers accepts no responsibility for The U.S. Army Co changes in the hydrographic conditions which develop after the date of publication.